wsilva/play-with-docker.github.io/_posts/2017-02-28-linux-registry-part1.markdown

 docker run -d -p 5000:5000 --name registry registry:2
 ```
 ## Understanding Image Names
-Typically we work with images from the Docker Hub, which is the default registry for the Docker Engine.
+Typically we work with images from Docker Store, which is the default registry for Docker.
 Commands using just the image repository name work fine, like this:
 ```.term1
 docker pull hello-world
 ```